-Two pairs of wide-ranging subjects are offered in first year, one concerned with the history of cosmology and the other with the seventeenth-century scientific and intellectual revolutions.
-Both pairs serve, in different ways, as a general introduction to HPS.
+In first year there are two pairs of wide ranging subjects, both of which provide a general introduction to HPS.
+One pair is concerned with the nature of scientific thinking as exemplified, in particular, by the history of cosmology, and the other with the scientific and intellectual revolutions of the seventeenth century.
+There is also a single subject, available in Session 1, which concentrates on the social context of science and technology.
+This subject may be combined with either of the Session 2 subjects.
 At Upper Level a variety of subjects is offered.
 Some are of general interest and serve to complement the offerings of other Schools, such as Philosophy, Sociology and History.
 Others are designed for students interested primarily in the history and social relations of the sciences and the principles of the philosophy and methodology of science.
 The only prerequisite for most Upper Level HPS subjects is the completion of Arts or other approved subjects carrying at least 24 credit points.